Masindi–Biso Road

 Masindi–Biso Road is a road in the Western Region of Uganda, connecting the city of Masindi, in Masindi District and the town of Biso, in Buliisa District in the oil-rich Albertine Graben.

 Location

 The road starts at Masindi, the district capital and the largest city in Masindi District.
 It takes a general westerly direction, looping around the southern edges of Budongo Forest Reserve up to the settlement of Nyamegita, approximately 30 km west of Masindi.

 At Nyamegita, the road turns north-westwards, goes through the forest reserve and through the settlement of Busingiro to end at Biso, having traveled a total distance of 52 km.
-The geographical coordinates of this road between Masindi and Nyemigita are 01°39'31.0"N, 31°36'17.0"E (Latitude:1.658611; Longitude:31.604722).

 Overview

 This road is one of 12 roads earmarked for development, and upgrade to class II bitumen surface, by the Ugandan government, in preparation for construction of (a) Uganda Oil Refinery (b) East African Crude Oil Pipeline and (c) Kabaale International Airport.
 All this activity is in preparation for Uganda's first oil, expected in 2023.
 The twelve roads are collectively referred to as the "Oil Roads".